apollographql/apollo/docs/source/platform/schema-registry.md

 <h2 id="push">Uploading a schema</h2>

-You publish a schema to the registry by running `apollo service:push` from within your respository.
+You publish a schema to the registry by running `apollo service:push` from within your repository.
 The CLI will know where to fetch your local schema from based on the configuration you gave in your `apollo.config.js` file.
-Each time a new veresion of your schema is published, it is logged in your schema history and it becomes the basis of comparison for `apollo service:check`.
+Each time a new version of your schema is published, it is logged in your schema history and it becomes the basis of comparison for `apollo service:check`.

 Here's what running `apollo service:push` will look like: